Section I: Basics

 8. Co-Created by Steve Miller, the Gentleman Caller is a mysterious fiendish individual wandering the Mists of Ravenloft.
 For many years, virtually nothing was known about this character, beyond allusions to his possible inhuman nature and the appearance that he was carrying out some dire plan far beyond the comprehension of any mortal.

 The Gentleman Caller would simply set his plans in motion and move on, never waiting to see the results of his efforts.
-By the time the player character could come on the scene, the Gentleman Caller is long gone.
+By the time the player character could come on the scene, the Gentleman Caller would be long gone.

 There are seven products so far where the Gentleman Caller definitely appears, and a couple inconclusive references.
 Note, however, that he is seldom more than a catalyst for the story - by the time the PCs get involved in the adventure, the Gentleman Caller is typically long gone.
 However, in more recent products, he has been slowly edging towards the limelight...